-- 2.1 The Agency shall maintain accounting systems with internal controls that safeguard HUD funds and assets, provide for accurate financial data, promote operational efficiency, and foster compliance with the requirements set forth in the Federal Code 2 CFR Part 200 ("Uniform Administrative Requirements"). - 2.2 The Agency shall comply with the Federal Code 2 CFR Part 200 ("Uniform
+- 2.1 The Agency shall maintain accounting systems with internal controls that safeguard HUD funds and assets, provide for accurate financial data, promote operational efficiency, and foster compliance with the requirements set forth in the Federal Code 2 CFR Part 200, Subparts E ("Cost Principles") and F ("Audits"). - 2.2 The Agency shall maintain records in compliance with the provisions of Federal Code 2 CFR 200.333 ("Retention Requirements for Records"), and as otherwise established in the Uniform Administrative Requirements and this Agreement.
+Such records shall include, but shall not be limited to: